 Bike to Work Week

 Be part of the change and help make Metro Vancouver a happier, healthier place to live, work and play!
 Register for Bike to Work week today.
 Already taken part before?
-Simply log a trip to be considered a 2019 participant.
+Simply log a trip to be considered a Spring 2020 participant.

-- Enter into daily prize draws and the grand prize of an adventure for two to Italy with Exodus travel.
+- Enter into daily prize draws and the grand prize of an adventure for two including flights with Exodus travel (Spring 2020 destination announced in April 2020!).
 Remember to both log a trip and register on the Exodus contest page to be in for a chance of winning!

-- Logged trips help us work with local leaders to improve cycling infrastructure
+- Logged trips help us work with local leaders to improve cycling conditions

 - Challenge others and be in with a chance of becoming an award winning team